OrganAssist Version 3.2

 If you enter any number into the Delay field, it will wait for that number of seconds and then start playing this track automatically.

-The example playlist below will play 2 preludes with a 5 second gap and then wait for the play button before playing 2 out of 3 verses of the hymn.
-It will then wait for the play button before playing the final track.
+The example playlist below will play 2 preludes with a 5 second gap and then wait for the play button before playing the opening hymn.
+After the play button is pressed a second time it will play 4 out of 3 verses of the hymn (by automatically repeating the second verse).
+It will then wait 10 seconds before playing the final track.

 If a track is edited after being included in a playlist, then it must be re-inserted as the playlist will not recognise the amended track.
 This is a safety feature to prevent you accidentally playing an edited track in a service without knowing it.